jrm2319/THESIS_JRM2319/data_rmd.md

     ## $ casisum5c <dbl> 94.0, 89.0, 67.8, 75.0, 61.2, 65.4, 87.5, 85.0, 80.0, 90.9, …
     ## $ numhhld5  <dbl> 1, 2, 2, 5, 1, 1, 2, 1, 2, 1, 1, 3, 1, 2, 4, 1, 2, 5, 2, 2, …

-*To consider:* For the Exam 5 Completion Status (ecomp5c), should I only include 1 = complete? or also include 2 = partially complete (home admin) or 3 = partially complete (phone admin)?
-N’s are below:

-No, participants will not be excluded based on Exam 5 Completion Status.

-    ##
-    ##   1   2
-    ## 971  13

 ## Cleaning MESA_E1 datafile

 - **Time frame for data file**: July 2000-August 2002